PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 quality instruction to my students, and enriching research opportunities to my mentees.

+// NOTE(Brent): Remember to fill this with courses from the target school.
+// Include course code prefixes.
 #let courses = (
   [Systems Software],
   [Software Engineering],
+  [Compiler Construction],
 )

 I am most interested in teaching courses that foster advanced competencies in